forgottencow77/forgottencow77/README.md

 ---
 ## 📈 Future Plans (2025/11/12)

-I aim to design both the hardware and software for General-purpose robots in the next era.
+My goal is to design both the hardware and software for character development in the robotics era.
-My research interests range from building novel AI architectures (diffusion models etc) to hands-on hardware development.
+My research ranges from building novel AI(diffusion etc) to hands-on hardware development.

 ---